-The evolution of Tomorrowland's main stage goes hand in hand with the meteoric rise of the festival itself.
+The evolution of the Tomorrowland main stage goes hand in hand with the meteoric rise of the festival itself.

 From humble low-key beginnings over a decade ago, Tomorrowland has become the biggest dance music party the world has ever seen.